Enya: 1989–1998: Shepherd Moons, The Memory of Trees and Paint the Sky with Stars

-After promoting Watermark, Enya purchased new recording equipment and started work on her next album, Shepherd Moons.
-She found that the success of Watermark added a considerable amount of pressure when it came to writing new songs, stating, 'I kept thinking, "Would this have gone on Watermark?
+After promoting Watermark, Enya started work on her next album, Shepherd Moons.
+She found that the success of Watermark added a considerable amount of pressure when it came to writing new songs, stating, "I kept thinking, "Would this have gone on Watermark?
 Is it as good?"
-Eventually I had to forget about this and start on a blank canvas and just really go with what felt right.'
+Eventually I had to forget about this and start on a blank canvas and just really go with what felt right."
 Roma Ryan wrote songs based on several ideas, including diary entries from Enya, the Blitz in London, and her grandparents.
 Shepherd Moons was released in November 1991, her first album released under Warner-led Reprise Records in the United States.
-It became a greater commercial success than Watermark, reaching number one in the UK for one week and number 17 in the United States.
+It became a greater commercial success than Watermark, reaching number 1 in the UK for one week and number 17 in the United States.
 "Caribbean Blue", its lead single, charted at number 13 in the United Kingdom.

 In 1991, Warner Music released a collection of five Enya music videos as Moonshadows for home video.
 In 1993 Enya won her first Grammy Award in the Best New Age Album category for Shepherd Moons.
 Soon after, Enya and Nicky entered discussions with Industrial Light & Magic, founded by George Lucas, regarding an elaborate stage lighting system for a proposed concert tour, but nothing resulted from those discussions.
 In November 1992, Warner obtained the rights to Enya and re-released the album as The Celts with new artwork.
 It surpassed its initial sale performance, reaching number 10 in the UK.